luispedro/luispedro_org/simplecms/software/jug.rst

 What is it?
 -----------
 Jug allows you to write code that is broken up into tasks and run different tasks on different processors.
+You can also think of it as a lightweight map-reduce type of system, although it's a bit more flexible (and less scalable).

 It has two storage backends: One uses the filesystem to communicate between processes and works correctly over NFS, so you can coordinate processes on different machines.
 The other uses a redis database and all it needs is for different processes to be able to communicate with a common redis server.

 Jug is a pure Python implementation and should work on any platform.